BeakerThe1st/patterer.net/content/about.md

 #### Log and analytics data 📊

-We collect and store completely anonymized data about your browser, country, and screen size as well as the referring site.
+We collect and store fully anonymized data about your browser, country, and screen size as well as the referring site.

 We collect and store this data through [GoatCounter](https://www.goatcounter.com), a "Privacy-aware" third-party service.
 You can view [GoatCounter's privacy policy](https://www.goatcounter.com/privacy) and [GDPR consent notices](https://www.goatcounter.com/gdpr), both of which you are agreeing to by using the site.